iGEM-Engineering/iGEM-DBTL-bootcamp/1_design/1_design.md

 These may include parameters like the stability/burden of the plasmid and device, the availability of RNA polymerases and ribosomes, and even cell division.

 ### ODEs and Law of Mass Action
-We will be using [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) to model our system and applying the [law of mass action](https://en.wikipedia.org/wiki/Law_of_mass_action) ([webinar](https://www.youtube.com/watch?v=ph5iYWwXsPw&t=359s)), which states that the rate of a reaction is proportional to the product of the concentrations of the reactants, to our ODE.
+We will use [ordinary differential equations](https://en.wikipedia.org/wiki/Ordinary_differential_equation) (ODEs) to model our system and applying the [law of mass action](https://en.wikipedia.org/wiki/Law_of_mass_action) ([webinar](https://www.youtube.com/watch?v=ph5iYWwXsPw&t=359s)), which states that the rate of a reaction is proportional to the product of the concentrations of the reactants, to our ODE.

 This allows us to predict how the concentration of a molecular species like our mRNA and protein changes over time.